Man steals idling van with teen inside, crashes into scaffolding in Times Square

-The 38-year-old, who is an employee at a bakery in Queens, had left the van idling as he was delivering bread to businesses on West 44th Street in Times Square around 5:30 a.m.
+The 38-year-old, who is an employee at Gian Piero Bakery in Astoria, Queens, had left the van idling as he was delivering bread to businesses on West 44th Street in Times Square around 5:30 a.m.

 That's when police say another man stole the vehicle, drove it about a block, and crashed into scaffolding at the corner of West 45th Street and 7th Avenue.

-The deliveryman was injured after he grabbed onto the van as it sped away.
+The deliveryman suffered a broken leg and broken hand after he grabbed onto the van as it sped away.

 The 15-year-old boy was in the van at the time, it's not clear if he was injured.